danielang2020/ats/README.md

 - if something express depends on client or server, e.g. exchange rate 、 ask or bid 、timezone. need fix one side. every relative logic depends on this rule.
 - if multiple parameters express one logic, should integrate those to group one meesage to send. don't allow unfinished setting status. event source.
 - trade core system provide asynchronous api, the result can be gotten by either acitive http query or passive websocket notify.
-- if request include some sensitive info, must use https.
+- if internal request include some sensitive info, must use https.